Dr Lisa Garnham

 Personal statement

-I am a Lecturer in Social Policy at the Strathclyde School of Social Work and Social Policy.
-My research on health inequalities focusses on the social determinants of health in the UK, with a particular focus on west central Scotland.
-Most recently, my work has centred on housing, but more broadly my expertise is on the impacts of poverty, as well as processes of social and economic change, on health across the lifecourse.
+I am a Lecturer in Social Policy and my research on health inequalities focusses on the social determinants of health.
+My recent work has centred on housing, but more broadly my expertise is on the impacts of poverty, as well as processes of social and economic change, on health across the lifecourse.
 This includes examining the impacts of historical processes of socio-economic change, such as late 20th century deindustrialisation, as well as more recent periods of fiscal austerity, on intergenerational and place-based health inequalities.
 I am a qualitative researcher with expertise in participatory and creative methods.

-I have a particular interest in methods that encourage and enable participants to share and critically reflect on their experiences through research, both individually and collectively.
+I have a particular interest in research methods that encourage and enable participants to share and critically reflect on their experiences through research, both individually and collectively.
 This includes using participatory methods as part of more traditional research study designs, as well as in community-led action research.
-I have worked extensively with community and third sector organisation to design and deliver action-orientated research and evaluation on a range of social determinants of health.
+I have worked extensively with community and third sector organisations to design and deliver action-orientated research and evaluation on a range of social determinants of health.

 Back to staff profile